Steven D. Grimberg: Legal and academic career

-He prosecuted white collar crimes as an Assistant United States Attorney and Deputy Chief of the Economic Crimes Section in the United States Attorney's Office for the Northern District of Georgia and as a Trial Attorney in the Department of Justice's Tax Division.
+He prosecuted white collar criminals as an Assistant United States Attorney and Deputy Chief of the Economic Crimes Section in the United States Attorney's Office for the Northern District of Georgia and as a Trial Attorney in the United States Department of Justice Tax Division.
 From 2018 to 2019 he served as the managing director and General Counsel of Nardello & Co., where he headed the global investigation firm's Atlanta, Georgia, office.
 Grimberg is an adjunct professor at Emory University School of Law, where he teaches courses on criminal procedure, criminal law, and trial advocacy.

 Federal judicial service

 On April 2, 2019, President Donald Trump announced his intent to nominate Grimberg to serve as a United States district judge for the United States District Court for the Northern District of Georgia.
 On April 4, 2019, his nomination was sent to the Senate.
 President Trump nominated Grimberg to the seat vacated by Judge Richard W. Story, who assumed senior status on December 1, 2018.
 On April 30, 2019, a hearing on his nomination was held before the Senate Judiciary Committee.
 On June 13, 2019, his nomination was reported out of committee by a 17–5 vote.
-On July 30, 2019, the United States Senate voted 72–16 to invoke cloture on his nomination.
+On July 30, 2019, the United States Senate invoked cloture on his nomination by a 72–16 vote.
 On September 11, 2019, his nomination was confirmed by a 75–18 vote.
 He received his judicial commission on September 13, 2019.